Nancy Wheeler: Season 4

 In the spring of 1986, Nancy is preparing for college and works for the school newspaper alongside her classmate Fred Benson, while Jonathan lives in California with Joyce, Will and Eleven.
 Nancy waits for an update from Jonathan about his acceptance to Emerson College, where Nancy has been accepted and plans to attend, but she is unaware that he has actually decided to attend a local community college to stay close to his family.
 After cheerleader Chrissy Cunningham is found brutally murdered inside the trailer of student Eddie Munson, Nancy and Fred go to the trailer park to investigate; Nancy interviews Eddie's uncle, who blames Chrissy's murder on Victor Creel, a man who was placed in a psychiatric institution after allegedly killing his family in the 1950s.
 Fred, meanwhile, is possessed and killed by the same demonic entity that killed Chrissy.
 While talking to the police about Fred, Nancy sees Dustin, Steve, Robin, and Max arrive on the scene, and realizes the Upside Down is once again involved.

 Nancy and Robin pose as psychology students in order to interview Creel at the Pennhurst asylum; he maintains that his family was killed by a demon, who they believe to be Vecna.
-Learning that Creel himself was not possessed himself during his family's death, likely due to music playing on the stereo at the time, they share this information with the group when Max is possessed by Vecna, helping her to successfully escape Vecna's control by playing her favorite song on her headphones.
+Learning that Creel himself was not possessed during his family's death, likely due to music playing on the stereo at the time, they share this information with the group when Max is possessed by Vecna, helping her to successfully escape Vecna's control by playing her favorite song on her headphones.